 By Dmitriy Gurkovskiy, Chief Analyst at RoboForex

-Any forecasts contained herein are based on the author's particular opinion.
-This analysis may not be treated as trading advice.
-RoboForex bears no responsibility for trading results based on trading recommendations and reviews contained herein.
+Disclaimer Any predictions contained herein are based on the authors' particular opinion.
+This analysis shall not be treated as trading advice.
+RoboForex shall not be held liable for the results of the trades arising from relying upon trading recommendations and reviews contained herei